Creek

 Creek: Two Cavities of the Heart is a collaborative, site specific research and public art project conducted at Coney Island Creek by the performance artist and urban swimmer Nora Almeida and videographer iki nakagawa.
 Creek explores relationships between people, water, and shoreline ecosystems and seeks to understand care practices and transcorporeal embodiment––between human bodies, water bodies, and more-than-human species–in the context of climate crisis.

-Creek exists at the intersection of two projects originated by Nora and iki.
+Creek, originated in 2023, exists at the intersection of two projects originated by Nora and iki.
 Nora’s embodied research, oral history, and art project Open Water explores cultural, ecological, economic, and political dimensions of water relationships and swimming practices across time and geography. iki’s project, thoughts for tomorrow, movements for today, uses videography to witness, learn and record concrete acts of stewardship, and release these recordings to different space over time.
-Their individual and collective works have generated an archive that exists in their bodies and as a collection of video, audio, photography, garbage, prints, field notes, and journals.

 On Site at Coney Island Creek, 2023-2025